LAStools/LAStools/bin/las2las_README.txt

 -set_point_size 26             : force point size to be 26
 -set_classification 0          : sets all classifications fields to zero
 -set_user_data 0               : sets all user_data fields to zero
+-set_ogc_wkt                   : translate GeoTIFF keys into CRS string in OGC WKT format and add it as VLR -set_ogc_wkt_in_evlr           : same as above but adds it as LAS 1.4 EVLR instead. really not recommended!!!
 -remove_all_vlrs               : remove all VLRs
 -remove_vlr 2                  : remove VLR number 2 (couting starts at 0)
 -remove_vlrs_from_to 0 2       : remove the first three VLRs